SoftwareAG/sagdevops-templates/templates/sag-cc-builder-dev/README.md

 ## Running as a standalone composite template

-To add internal repositories to use with Command Central Docker builder:
+To add internal product, fix, and asset repositories to use with Command Central Docker builder:

 ```bash
 sagcc exec templates composite apply sag-cc-builder-dev --sync-job --wait 360